discus-lang/salt-theme/Readme.md

-# Salt Plain Visual Studio Code theme
+# Salt Plain Visual Studio Code Theme

 A minimal dark theme with a slight chroma, fixed to work well with the Haskell and Salt language extensions.